MrMassaker/docs/content/refguide/index.md

 ## 2 Studio Pro Functionality

-Studio Pro allows you to create, test, and run apps.
+Studio Pro allows you to create, test, and run apps in more Developer focused and elaborated manner than Mendix Studio.

 ### 2.1 Modeling